-16.10 Other roles

-16.10.1 Scout Council members

-- 16.10.1.1 The processes set out in this chapter do not apply for Scout Council member roles . - 16.10.1.2 Group District and County Scout Council members are not recorded on the membership system.
-(See 5.4.3.4, 5.5.3.4 and 5.6.3.4).
+- 16.9.2.6 The effect of the previous rules in 16.9.2 is that there is rarely, if ever, a requirement for an Extraordinary General Meeting of the Group: District or County: - 16.10 Other roles - 16.10.1 Scout Council members - 16.10.1.1 The processes set out in this chapter do not apply for Scout Council member roles: - 16.10.1.2 Group: District and County Scout Council members are not recorded on the membership system: (See 5.4.3.4, 5.5.3.4 and 5.6.3.4). - 16.10.2 Employees - 16.10.2.1 A Scout charity may employ staff, with salaries and other associated costs paid using charity funds. - 16.10.2.2 The Trustee Board, who act as the employer, should ensure that all the legal requirements for employing staff are satisfied and are recommended to seek external professional advice as to these obligations.
+Employment advice is not provided by UK Headquarters. - 16.10.2.3 Employees must be added to the membership system and maintain a satisfactory personal enquiry: Employed roles requiring a criminal records check must be carried out and paid for outside of the membership system, and not added using volunteer roles.
+Further information is available from the UK

-16.10.2 Employees

-- 16.10.2.1 A Scout charity may employ staff, with salaries and other associated costs paid using charity funds. - 16.10.2.2 The Irustee Board, who act as the employer, should ensure that all the legal requirements for employing staff are satisfied and are recommended to seek external professional advice as to these obligations.
-Employment advice is not provided by UK Headquarters. - 16.10.2.3 Employees must be added to the membership system and maintain a satisfactory personal enquiry.
-Employed roles requiring a criminal records check must be carried out and paid for outside of the membership system, and not added using volunteer roles.
-Further information is available from the UK Headquarters Safeguarding Team. - 16.10.2.4 Scout charities may choose to employ one or more Administrators to support the work of the Trustee Board or the charity.
-These Administrators do not have any responsibilities as a Trustee. - 16.10.2.5 Trustees must not be remunerated or paid a salary by the charity, although reasonable expenses should be reimbursed. - 16.10.2.6 Some volunteer roles are not eligible to be held by persons in the employment of UK Headquarters (for a full list see rule 6.11.1.3).
+Headquarters Safeguarding Team. - 16.10.2.4 Scout charities may choose to employ one or more Administrators to support the work of the Trustee Board or the charity.
+These Administrators do not have any responsibilities as a Trustee - 16.10.2.5 Trustees must not be remunerated or paid a salary by the charity, although reasonable expenses should be reimbursed. - 16.10.2.6 Some volunteer roles are not eligible to be held by persons in the employment of UK Headquarters (for a full list see rule 6.11.1.3).